 The phylogeny of the euphyllophyte stem group has not changed much in articles published over since 2000.
 A typical example is shown below:

-Figure 2.
+Figure 1.
 Time tree of the stem-Euphyllophyta

 The oldest known members of the stem euphyllophytes are Eophyllophyton bellum and Psilophyton primitivum, both described from the Early Devonian (Pragian) Posongchong Formation in Wenshan district, Yunnan, China (Hao and Xue, 2013).
 These are illustrated below, together with the other species shown in the above tree (click on image for a larger view):

-Figure 3.
+Figure 2.
 Images of stem-Euphyllophyta

 The above images are ordered from most basal to most crownward, but there are too few of them to allow evolutionary trends to be suggested.

 The euphyllophyte stem line includes a ghost lineage (shown as a blue bar in Figure 1), because the oldest known stem-group lycophyte (of mid-Silurian age; see page on the Lycophyta) is older than the stem-group euphyllophytes, which are of Early Devonian (Pragian) and younger age.
 Given that the two stem groups must have appeared at the same time, the euphyllophyte stem-group transition must also have begun in the mid-Silurian (Ludlow).
-Comparing this age with that of the oldest member of the crown euphyllophytes indicates that the stem-to-crown transition lasted around 20 million years, from the mid-Silurian to the Early Devonian (Figure 1).
+Comparing this age with that of the oldest member of the crown euphyllophytes indicates that the stem-to-crown transition lasted between 20 and 34 million years, from the mid-Silurian to the Early Devonian (Figure 1).

 References